 (Courtesy of Les Adams)

-Above from left to right are Buzz Barton, Rex Bell, Ruth Mix and Stanley Blystone in a scene from SADDLE ACES (Resolute, 1935).
+Above from left to right are Buzz Barton, Rex Bell, Tom Mix's daughter Ruth Mix, and Stanley Blystone in a scene from SADDLE ACES (Resolute, 1935).
 Barton was in his early twenties when he did these four with Bell and Mix.

 (Courtesy of Richard S. Kumler)